 Internationally acclaimed as a concert artist, Susan Platts made her mainstage opera debut in the role of Florence Pike in Pacific Opera Victoria's co-production with Vancouver Opera of Benjamin Britten's Albert Herring – she played the role in both the Victoria (February 2013) and Vancouver (November 2013) performances.
-Ms. Platts returns to POV in October 2014 for the role of Erda in Wagner's Das Rheingold.
+Ms. Platts returned to POV in October 2014 for the role of Erda in Wagner's Das Rheingold.
 In 2016 she is Hippolyta in Benjamin Britten's A Midsummer Night's Dream.

 British-born Canadian mezzo-soprano Susan Platts, who grew up in Victoria, BC, brings a uniquely rich and wide-ranging voice to concert and recital repertoire for alto and mezzo-soprano. †She is particularly esteemed for her performances of Gustav Mahler's works.

-In May of 2004, as part of the Rolex Mentor and Protégé Arts Initiative, world-renowned soprano Jessye Norman chose Ms. Platts from 26 candidates world-wide to be her protégée.
-Since then, Susan has had the honor of mentoring with Ms. Norman.
-With the generous support of Rolex, Susan recently commissioned a new work for mezzo-soprano and orchestra from renowned Canadian composer Marjan Mozetich.
-Under the Watchful Sky comprises three songs that use ancient Chinese texts from Shi Jing (The Book of Songs) which explore the universal passions and tribulations of humankind, was premiered by the Québec Symphony under Yoav Talmi in November 2010.
+In May of 2004, as part of the Rolex Mentor and Protégé Arts Initiative, world-renowned soprano Jessye Norman chose Ms Platts as her protégée from 26 international candidates, and has continued to mentor her ever since. ††With the generous support of Rolex, Ms. Platts recently commissioned a work for mezzo-soprano and orchestra from celebrated Canadian composer Marjan Mozetich: †Under the Watchful Sky, comprising three songs using ancient Chinese texts from Shi Jing (The Book of Songs) that explore the universal passions and tribulations of humankind, was premiered by the Québec Symphony under Yoav Talmi in November 2010.